 In addition to the department’s assistantships, the Palmer Museum of Art has two half-time graduate assistantships that are typically filled by graduate students recommended by the Department of Art History.
 Penn State's University Libraries, Institute for the Arts and Humanities, and the office of the Associate Dean for Research in Arts and Architecture sometimes have half-time graduate assistantships that are filled by graduate students in art history.

-During the summer, a Ph.D. candidates is usually hired to be an instructor in an undergraduate course.
+During the summer, a Ph.D. candidate is usually hired to be an instructor in an undergraduate course.
 The department also has approximately four graduate assistant opportunities during the summer.

 Generally, for M.A. candidates who receive graduate assistantships, the department attempts to provide assistantship support during their two years of study.
 Normally, for Ph.D. candidates who receive graduate assistantships, the department attempts to provide assistantship support during their first four years of doctoral study.
 If circumstances warrant, a fifth year of support may be considered for a doctoral candidate.
 One must reapply annually for an assistantship.
 Continuation of assistantship support is based upon satisfactory progress toward the respective degree and satisfactory performance of assistantship duties.
 A deferred grade converting to an “F” is not acceptable progress.